danreuben/markdown-jam/markdown-jam.md

 ## 3a - Theater

 The room is dark.
-Upon entering light projects from the ceiling onto the North wall revealing a surreal scene of characters carved into wooden panels and brightly painted.
+Upon entering light projects from the ceiling onto the North wall revealing a surreal scene of brightly painted characters carved into wooden panels.
 The East corridor and beyond is not visible unless investgated with a light source.
 The wood panels activate with mechanical hums and clicks when all players have entered the theater. *Puppets* pop out of the wall and play out the story of the Wanting God of the Incoherent Sky.
 As the show ends the spotlight pivots to reveal the entrance into the offering room and the *puppets* reset into the wood panels.

 - Detailed wooden relief on the North wall.
 - Short corridor to the East leading into room 3b.